EhsanMashhadi/trace4j/README.md

 |`4112177108025`|`"void"`|`"empty"`|

 You can find the return type and return value of each method by joining two files `log_[CUT].csv` and `ret_log_[CUT].csv` on the id columns.

+## Licensing
+It is licensed under the MIT license.
+See the [LICENSE.md](https://github.com/EhsanMashhadi/trace4j/blob/master/LICENSE) for the complete license.